evoteum/ubuntu-image-builder/README.md

 [//]: # (Must not have its own title)
 [//]: # (A detailed description of the repo)

+Generates custom cloud-init configurations from YAML templates, then uses https://github.com/canonical/ubuntu-image to build unique images for each Ubuntu server.

 ## Table of Contents